SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Experiments

-We evaluated our model on the KITTI~\cite{KITTI} object detection dataset, which is designed with autonomous driving in mind.
-We analyzed our model's accuracy measured by average precision (AP), recall, speed and model size, and then compare with other top ranked methods on the KITTI leader board.
-Next, we analyzed the trade-off between accuracy and cost in terms of model size, FLOPS and activation size by tuning several key hyperparameters.
-We implemented our model's training, evaluation, error analysis and visualization pipeline using Tensorflow~\cite{TensorFlow}, compiled with the cuDNN~\cite{cuDNN} computational kernels.
+We evaluated the model on the KITTI~\cite{KITTI} object detection dataset, which is designed with autonomous driving in mind.
+We analyzed our model's accuracy measured by average precision (AP), recall, speed, and model size, and then compare with our previous work \cite{ShallowNetworks}, a faster-RCNN based object detector trained on the KITTI dataset under the same experimental setting.
+Next, we analyzed the trade-off between accuracy and cost in terms of model size, FLOPS, and activation size by tuning several key hyperparameters.
+We implemented training, evaluation, error analysis, and visualization pipeline using Tensorflow~\cite{TensorFlow}, compiled with the cuDNN~\cite{cuDNN} computational kernels.
+The code is open-sourced.
 The energy efficiency experiments of our model will be reported in the supplementary material.